-The information must be sent to the financial aid office at the college.
+The requested information must be sent to the financial aid office at the college.
 Most colleges will not make a financial aid award for you until verification is complete.
+Some college have a specific online portal with its own username and password you will use to upload documents to complete the verification process.